 Malasadas are so popular in Hawaii that there is even a special day when they are celebrated.
 Named Malasada Day (or Fat Tuesday), it is held at the beginning of Lent, on the Tuesday before Ash Wednesday.

-For best results, include the optional potato starch.
+For best results with this malasada recipe, include the optional potato starch.
 It makes working with the dough much easier.
-These malasadas call for instant yeast which simplifies the assembly of the dough.
+These malasadas call for instant yeast, which simplifies the assembly of the dough.
 There is no need to proof the yeast before beginning to mix the dough—you merely add it along with the rest of your dry ingredients.

 Patience is the name of the game here, which arguably is close to impossible when doughnuts are involved.
-But if you can find it in yourself to just let the dough do its rising and doubling at its own pace, you will be rewarded with sugary pillowy doughnut goodness.
+But, if you can find it in yourself to just let the dough rise and double at its own pace, you will be rewarded with sweet sugary pillowy doughnut goodness.

 Gather the ingredients.
 Line a baking sheet with parchment paper.

 In a large mixing bowl, whisk together the flours, 1/3 cup of the sugar, yeast, potato starch (if using), and salt.

 In the bowl of a stand mixer fitted with the paddle attachment, beat the eggs on medium-high speed until light and frothy, about 3 minutes.
 Add the butter and evaporated milk and beat on medium to combine.